softwaretechnik-berlin/flexivis/README.md

 # Flexivis

 Flexivis is a flexible visualisation tool that allows you to easily visualise diverse types of data in Web browser.
+It lets you create a single URL to visualise data from multiple sources.

 - [Example](#example)
 - [Split syntax](#split-syntax)